felixzieger/keycast/README.md

 ### Managing the database

 The database is a local SQLite database.
-You can use the sqlx CLI to perform most common database operations.

-- `sqlx migrate run` - Run migrations (these are also automatically run when the API starts)
+There is a helper command to reset the database (drop, create, and run migrations).
+More can be added as needed.

-- `sqlx database reset` - Reset the database (drop, create, and run migrations)
+- `bun run db:reset` - Reset the database (drop, create, and run migrations)